freedomofpress/securedrop-docs/docs/admin/deployment/offboarding.rst

 #.
 Take the *Transfer Device* with the new *Submission Public Key* and
    fingerprint to your *Admin Workstation*.
-As you did during the initial install, copy the public key, ``SecureDrop.asc``, to the ``install_files/ansible-base/`` directory, replacing the existing public key file that is there.
+As you did during the initial install, copy the public key, ``SecureDrop.asc``, to the ``~/.config/securedrop-admin`` directory, replacing the existing public key file that is there.

 #.
-From the ``~/Persistent/securedrop`` directory, run
+From a Terminal, run:

     .. code:: sh

-      ./securedrop-admin sdconfig
+      securedrop-admin sdconfig

-   If the new public key that you placed in ``install_files/ansible-base`` has the same name as the old public key, ``SecureDrop.asc``, the only part of the configuration you will change is the SecureDrop *Submission Key* fingerprint, which you will update with the fingerprint of your new key.
+   If the new public key that you placed in ``~/.config/securedrop-admin`` has the same name as the old public key, ``SecureDrop.asc``, the only part of the configuration you will change is the SecureDrop *Submission Key* fingerprint, which you will update with the fingerprint of your new key.

 #.
-Once you have completed the above, run
+Once you have completed the above, run:

     .. code:: sh

-     ./securedrop-admin install
+     securedrop-admin install

    to push the changes to the server.